VinhQuocTran/Boardgamegeek-ETL-Pipeline/README.md

 - Azure Function
 - Azure Resources

-You also have to install **Postman** to locally test and debug our Azure function
+You also have to install **Postman** to locally test and debug Azure Function
 ### Setting up Azure resources
 Create all resources below to prepare for the data pipeline
 - 1 Azure Data Lake Storage account Gen 2 (ADLS) and 3 containers for our data layer: bronze, silver ,gold